robtweed/wc-admin-ui/README.md

 Let's start by just creating an application that renders the basic skeleton structure and nothing else.

+I'll assume you've created a set of project folders as described earlier.
+It's up to you what you name your project/application, but I'll assume it's named *myTestApp*.

 ## Create your *app.js* file

 Paste the following contents into your *app.js* file:

         import {webComponents} from '../../mg-webComponents.js';